-As shown in the following pie chart, transportation, utilities, urban and residential land uses make up approximately 45% of the 691-acre Piney Z watershed.
+Approximately 45% of the 691-acre Piney Z watershed is agriculture, rangeland, transportation, utilities, urban and residential (as shown in Figure 3).
 Increases in stormwater runoff and waterbody nutrient loads can often be attributed to these types of land uses.